 There are two types of minors:

-- the interdisciplinary minor, focused on a given field and made up of topics from several programs, or even dedicated topics
+- the interdisciplinary minor, focused on a given field and made up of topics from several programs, or even dedicated topics (for more information about these minors, please consult the links on this webpage)

 - the disciplinary minor, focused on a single program, different from that of the student’s main Master’s program